draegtun/rebol-GatherTake/Readme.md

 Copyright 2013 Barry Walsh (Draegtun Systems Ltd | http://www.draegtun.com), all rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms provided in the Artisitic 2.0 License - http://opensource.org/licenses/Artistic-2.0
+This program is free software; you can redistribute it and/or modify it under the same terms described in the Artistic 2.0 License - http://opensource.org/licenses/Artistic-2.0